phoughton/unicode_babel/README.md

     print(point)
 UnicodeEncodeError: 'utf-8' codec can't encode character '\ud8b4' in position 0: surrogates not allowed
 ```
+But this nonetheless might be useful in unit testing etc.

 Or you can get individual code-points and them use them with other tools, for example Selenium Webdriver: